openresty/lua-nginx-module/README.markdown

 Note that `ngx.header` is not a normal Lua table and as such, it is not possible to iterate through it using the Lua `ipairs` function.

-When you use `ngx.header` to get the Content-Type header, if the header is not existed, the header will be generated and returned according to the current configuration.
+Note: if the current response does not have a Content-Type header, but you use `ngx.header` to attempt retrieving it, a side effect will be that a Content-Type header will be created and returned according to your nginx configuration.

 For example: